Timișoara: Post-revolution architecture (1990–present)

-Beyond apartments and new generation offices, the complex provides a conference center and a hub-type co-working space.
-It serves a total of 2,000 parking spaces, a gym, spa, swimming pool and a park of over 7,500 square meters, with a running track.
-It will also provide the development of some playgrounds, will be served by an after-school, but also by several well-rated schools and kindergartens, located in the vicinity.
-The project is complemented by a supermarket, medical center, pharmacy, banks and other complementary commercial functions.
-Last but not least, the pedestrian area of the complex will offer restaurants, cafes, terraces and other spaces for socializing and relaxing.
+The 2010s represented a decade in which the city acquainted a period of urban development rebirth.
+Projects such as Iulius Town and ISHO were put on the map under the form of edge cities indicating the growth of the urban tissue and implicitly of the facilities of the city.

 Culture

 Visual arts

-In Timișoara there are eight contemporary art galleries, five of which are publicly-funded: the Pygmalion Gallery (House of Arts), the geamMAT Gallery of the Art Museum, the Helios Gallery (Fine Artists' Union), the Mansarda Gallery (Faculty of Arts and Design) and the City Hall Gallery.
+In Timișoara there are eight contemporary art galleries, five of which are publicly funded: the Pygmalion Gallery (House of Arts), the geamMAT Gallery of the Art Museum, the Helios Gallery (Fine Artists' Union), the Mansarda Gallery (Faculty of Arts and Design) and the City Hall Gallery.

 Performing arts

 Timișoara is the only city in Europe that has three state theaters in three different languages – the Mihai Eminescu National Theatre, the German State Theatre and the Csiky Gergely Hungarian State Theatre.
 The three theaters and the National Opera are housed in the Palace of Culture, built between 1871 and 1875 according to the plans of the Viennese architects Ferdinand Fellner and Hermann Helmer, who designed, among others, the Stadttheater in Vienna, the Népszínház in Budapest and the Opera Theater in Odesa.
 In 2012, the National Theater built and put into operation the Set Factory, the first professional production line of stage props and theater equipment in Romania.
 Since 2019, the Serbian language theater has been operating within the Merlin Puppet and Youth Theater.

 The Romanian National Opera as an institution in its current form has existed since 1947, when the Giuseppe Verdi's opera Aida opened its first season, on 27 April.